richarddurbin/pbwt/README.md

-A description of the basic data structure and matching algorithms is given in "Efficient haplotype matching and storage using the Positional Burrows-Wheeler Transform (PBWT)", Richard Durbin (2013), in preparation.
+A description of the basic data structure and matching algorithms is given in "Efficient haplotype matching and storage using the Positional Burrows-Wheeler Transform (PBWT)", Richard Durbin Bioinformatics 30:1266-72 (2014).

-Phasing and imputation methods are currently under development.
+There are various phasing and imputation methods in the software that are not yet published.

-Richard Durbin <rd@sanger.ac.uk>, May 2013
+Richard Durbin <rd@sanger.ac.uk>

+May 2013, updated September 2014

 Brief usage instructions
 ------------------------